daisy/ace/website/content/getting-started/running.md

 ## Getting the results

-You can specify the directory for Ace to store its output with the `--outputdir` option.
+You can specify the directory for Ace to store its output with the `--outdir` option.
 For example:

 ```
-$ ace --outputdir ~/Documents/moby-dick-report ~/Documents/moby-dick.epub
+$ ace --outdir ~/Documents/moby-dick-report ~/Documents/moby-dick.epub
 ```

-_Note that if you do not specify a directory with `--outputdir`, no reports get saved.
+_Note that if you do not specify a directory with `--outdir`, no reports get saved.
 You would only see output in the shell._

 If the specified directory does not exist, it will be created.
 In this example, two versions of the results report will be found under the `~/Documents/moby-dick-report` directory: